Xterra ERG220 Rower Review

 While customer support replaced the parts punctually, it’s a factor to be aware of if you’re considering the Xterra ERG220 Magnetic Rower.

-In general though, the build quality does seem to be inline with other models in this price range.
-It’s just something to be aware of that when purchasing a lower priced model there may be some quality defects.
-Overall, the quality and reviews seem to be above average!
+In general, though, the build quality does seem to be in line with other models in this price range.
+Just be aware that when purchasing a lower-priced model, there may be some quality defects.

 Check out a video below to see it in action: